 TDI 1 – The most troubled countries

-These are generally countries ordinary people would never consider visiting.
-I would not recommend them to non-experienced backpackers.
+These are generally countries that ordinary people would never consider visiting.
+I would not recommend them to inexperienced backpackers.

-Common situations with traveling these countries include bucket showers, uncomfortable transportation, more complicated visa process (but nothing unsolvable), wifi issues (either you buy a sim card or go to an internet cafe), open sewer on many streets, electricity issues and, of course, the overpopulation.
-Since tourism is underdeveloped, the hostels are scarce (local guesthouses or Airbnb would be your best option).
-As much as it sounds bad, keep in mind, the average human can easily handle all of those issues mentioned above.
+Common situations when traveling in these countries include bucket showers, uncomfortable transportation, a more complicated visa process (but nothing unsolvable), wifi issues (either you buy a SIM card or go to an internet cafe), open sewers on many streets, electricity issues, and, of course, overpopulation.
+Since tourism is underdeveloped, hostels are scarce (local guesthouses or Airbnbs would be your best options).
+As much as it sounds bad, keep in mind that the average human can easily handle all of those issues mentioned above.

 On the brighter side, those countries are cheap, and people are super friendly cause they are not used to tourists.
 Most importantly, the opportunities for adventure and cultural experience are by far the greatest!
-That being said, every serious backpacker should sooner or later visit a TDI 1 country.
+That said, every serious backpacker should visit a TDI 1 country sooner or later.

 Examples: Haiti, Mali, Ghana, Somalia, North India, Bangladesh